What is OpenELEC?

 If you don't have any suitable hardware or you'd just like to buy a pre-built system, look no further.
-We have a list of online shops who sell prebuilt systems and suitable hardware to run OpenELEC - just head over to the Buy A System page.
+We have a list of online shops, who sell prebuilt systems and suitable hardware to run OpenELEC - just head over to the Buy A System page.

-Unlike other XBMC solutions, OpenELEC is not based on Ubuntu.
+Unlike other Kodi solutions, OpenELEC is not based on Ubuntu.
 In fact, it's not based on any Linux distribution; OpenELEC has been built from scratch specifically to act as a media center.
 That means it doesn't include drivers for things that just won't be used like 3G cards and graphics tablets, for example.

 In addition, OpenELEC is designed to be managed as an appliance: it can automatically update itself and can be managed entirely from within the graphical interface.
 Even though it runs on Linux, you will never need to see a management console, command terminal or have Linux knowledge to use it.

-Sound too good to be true?
+Sounds too good to be true?
 It's not!